Troy Cassar-Daley Live

 Troy Cassar-Daley Live is the first live album by Australian country musician Troy Cassar-Daley.
 The album was recorded at The York Theatre, Sydney on 23 June 2010, during Cassar-Daley's "I Love This Place Tour".
 The album was released as a 2xCD and DVD on 22 October 2010.

-At the ARIA Music Awards of 2011, the album was nominated for ARIA Award for Best Country Album.
+At the ARIA Music Awards of 2011, the album was nominated for Best Country Album.